VarshithGaddam/Voice-Based-Cognitive-Decline-Pattern-Detection/README.markdown

 ## Acknowledgments
 - DementiaBank Pitt Corpus for audio data.
-- xAI and various open-source libraries for enabling this project.

 ## Contact
 For questions or collaboration, reach out to varshith.gaddam@example.com or open an issue on this repository.